 Whenever there is a change, one of the first questions asked is, why?
 Like many recent changes announced this past year in the Budget 2018 and by HMRC, anti-fraud is a key factor.
-The implementation of the 'DRC' legislation has been seen as a way to guard against missing trader fraud in the construction sector.
+The implementation of the 'DRC' legislation has been seen as a way to prevent missing trader fraud in the construction sector.

 In its simplest terms, the introduction of the ‘reverse charge’ means that the customer rather then the supplier will be liable to account for any VAT due on certain building services directly to HMRC.

 These changes may prove quite the hurdle for VAT-registered businesses, as well as charities or voluntary based organisations delivering construction services.

 The VAT Advice Line outlines the pending changes and notes that there will be a significant adjustment for both suppliers and customers, this includes:

-Cash flow will be a dominating issue for subcontractors where they will no longer be charging VAT do to the DRC.
+Cash flow will be a dominating issue for subcontractors where they will no longer be charging VAT due to the DRC.